vedph/pythia/docs/sql.md

 🔬 The ANTLR grammar for the Pythia query language is in `Pythia.Core/Query/PythiaQuery.g4`.

-To play with the grammar, you can use the [ANTLR4 lab](http://lab.antlr.org/):
+To **play with the grammar**, you can use the [ANTLR4 lab](http://lab.antlr.org/):

 1. paste the grammar in the left pane under the heading "Parser".
-Also, ensure to clear the "Lexer" pane completely.
+Also, be sure to clear the "Lexer" pane completely.
 2. in the "Start rule" field, enter `query`.
 3. type your expression in the "Input" pane, and click the "Run" button.